 Thomas Moran, Slave Hunt, Dismal Swamp, Virginia, oil on canvas 1861-1862.
 Chased by hounds and men with guns (upper right), a man and woman flee in swamp stream.

-The Mfinda element of the Ecollective’s Dismal Swamp project investigates and imagines African, and Afro-Euro-indigenous American influences in the secret black fugitive communities that developed in the Great Dismal Swamp in Virginia and North Carolina between the early 18th to mid 19th centuries.
+The Ecollective’s Dismal Swamp mfinda imagines as well as investigates life in the secret black fugitive communities that developed in the Great Dismal Swamp in Virginia and North Carolina between the early 18th to mid 19th centuries.

 "Mfinda" refers to a traditional Bakongo space of spiritual transformation.
 The earliest black inhabitants of the Dismal Swamp most likely knew something about mfinda spaces within large areas of central and central south western Africa.

 The trails in the Dismal Swamp were carefully hidden but accessible if you recognized the notches on trees and other furtive signs.
-Thousands of enslaved people followed these trails to full freedom beyond and within the swamp.
-Some who remained could have moved on.
+Thousands of enslaved people followed these trails to full freedom both beyond and within the swamp.
+Some could have moved on but chose to stay.

 The secret communities were built amid a profusion of plant and animal species within a 2,000 square mile, marshy coastal plain on the Virginia-North Carolina border.

-The concealed trails went over fallen logs through forests, the perfect drinking water lake and during the Colonial period small alligators suddenly emerged in bogs, shimmering in the late June sun, and vanished by October.
+The concealed trails went over fallen logs, through forests, and around the perfect drinking water lake.
+During the Colonial period, small alligators suddenly emerged in bogs, shimmering in the late June sun, and vanished by October.

-Changes in the swamp's ecosystem, such as habitat loss and human intervention, may have led to their disappearance.
-And the Dismal Swamp was in the northern edge of their range, probably making their presence sporadic.
+Changes in the swamp's ecosystem, including habitat loss and human intervention, may have led to the alligators' disappearance.
+The Dismal Swamp was in the northern edge of the alligators' range; they persisted longer in South Carolina

 Today spirits of the Dismal Swamp await to be revealed.